PhantomAppDevelopment/firebase-as3/auth/email/README.md

 ## Verify Email

-When you require that Email Addresses are actually real you can make the user confirm their Email Address by sending them an email with a confirmation link.
+When you require that Email Addresses are actually real you can prompt the user to confirm their Email Address by sending them an email with a confirmation link.

-This is commonly used in forums and e-commerce.
+This is commonly used in message boards and ecommerce solutions.

 This method is similar to the Reset Password one, you need to provide the following parameters: